What does it actually take to win a hackathon?

 • Phase 6 - Polish: AI for content and assets, human judgment for quality control

-• Phase 7 - Pitch: generate deck structure with AI, refine narrative with human creativity
+• Phase 7 - Pitch: Ainna for deck structure, human creativity for narrative and delivery

 Your role shifts from 'builder' to 'director.'
 You're orchestrating AI outputs toward your vision, making judgment calls about what's good, and ensuring coherence.
 That's a skill in itself.

 AI excels at rapid exploration.
-Generate 50 idea variations in minutes, validate against competition, stress-test assumptions, and structure your concept—all before you write a line of code.
+Generate 50 idea variations in minutes, validate against competition, stress-test assumptions, and structure your concept using the Universal Idea Model - all before you write a line of code.

 • Brainstorm amplification: 'Give me 20 variations on [concept] for [audience]'